bcit-ci/CodeIgniter/user_guide_src/source/installation/upgrade_300.rst

 been deprecated and a new, :doc:`Encryption Library <../libraries/encryption>` is added to take its place.

-The new library requires either the `MCrypt extension <http://php.net/mcrypt>`_ or PHP 5.3.3 and the `OpenSSL extension <http://php.net/openssl>`_.
+The new library requires either the `MCrypt extension <http://php.net/mcrypt>`_ (and /dev/urandom availability) or PHP 5.3.3 and the `OpenSSL extension <http://php.net/openssl>`_.
 While this might be rather inconvenient, it is a requirement that allows us to have properly implemented cryptographic functions.

 .. note:: The :doc:`Encrypt Library <../libraries/encrypt>` is still available for the purpose
 	of keeping backwards compatibility.